vsubrakova/defense-explorer/README.md

 ./2_clustering.sh
 ```
 As a result, three additional folders are created in `./data` folder.

-Next steps of pipline are described in `.ipynb` notebooks.
+Next steps of pipline are described in `analyze_modules.ipynb` notebook.

 4) **Statistical Significance of Cluster Co-Occurrence**:

-To identify PCs with statistically significant co-localization patterns in genomic regions, we performed the following analysis pipeline: binary matrix → co-occurrence → hypergeometric p-values → FDR correction → similarity scoring;
+To identify PCs with statistically significant co-localization patterns in genomic regions, we performed the following analysis pipeline: binary matrix → co-occurrence → hypergeometric p-values → FDR correction → similarity scoring; Similar approach was deascribed in artical [3].

 5) **Graph Clustering**